OneMadGypsy/upy-motion/README.md

 <br />

 **.rate(`rate:int`)**
 >Sets the sample rate.
-This number can be between 1 and 255.
-The higher the number, the slower the speed
+The argument can be between 1 and 255.
+The higher the number, the slower the sample rate

 <br />